 - How this free nonprofit software works: JotForm is an online application that allows you to create custom online forms.
 Its incredibly intuitive user interface allows you to drag and drop the building blocks of the form you need.

-- How you can use it: JotForm provides you with the tools to improve the experience of your donors and volunteers with signups, registrations, and surveys.
+- How you can use it: JotForm provides you with the tools to improve the volunteer and donor experience with signups, registrations, and surveys.

 - Hidden fees or limitations: JotForm’s free online forms plan limits your access to only five forms and 100 submissions per month.
 JotForm also offers a 50% discount on paid plans if you decide you want to upgrade.